aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

 -   availability (string): Whether the video is "private", "premium_only", "subscriber_only", "needs_auth", "unlisted" or
     "public"
+-   media_type (string): The type of media as classified by the site, e.g. "episode", "clip", "trailer"
 -   start_time (numeric): Time in seconds where the reproduction should start, as specified in the URL
 -   end_time (numeric): Time in seconds where the reproduction should